dderoussiaux/dockerpi/README.md

 ## Build

-Build this image yourself by checking out this repo, `cd` ing into it and running:
+Build this image yourself by checking out this repo, `cd` into it and running:

 ```
 docker build -t lukechilds/dockerpi .